EC Time – Tipps and hints Nr. 5: how to accrual vacation time accounts based on EC time sheet data

 If employees have time types in their time profile, which deduct from time accounts of that time account type, the Accrual Calculation Base objects, which are created with the new integration scenario will be automatically considered on the next accrual generation run.

 What you will setup for the accrual run, is the actual factor to post to the time account for each time collector.
 This means, the factor of 0.416438356 hours for each working day will be used in an Accrual Rule for this time account type.
-A possible Accrual Rule could look like follows.
+A possible Accrual Rule could look like this:

 Step 6: Making it Happen